sjhloco/ip_auto_lab/build_fabric/README.md

     - create_on_leaf: True or False             *Whether this VLAN is created on the leafs (default True)*
     - create_on_border: True or False       *Whether this VLAN is created on the borders (default False)*

-If it is a L3_tenant the route-map is always created for redistribution and attached tothe BGP peer, it is just empty (permit all) if not defined if *ipv4_bgp_redist* is set to default.
-The name of this route_map can be changed although it has restrictions.
+If the tenant is a L3_tenant the route-map for redistribution is always created and attached to the BGP peer.
+By default *ipv4_bgp_redist* is set to True meaning that the route-map will be empty (*permit all*).
+The name of this route_map can be changed, although it does have a few restrictions on the naming format.
-- ipv4_redist_rm_name:        *To change the redistribution route-map, it MUST still include 'vrf' and 'as'*t
+- ipv4_redist_rm_name:        *To change the redistribution route-map name, it MUST still include 'vrf' and 'as'*

 ### L2VNI and L3VNI numbers
 The *services_tenant* variables are passed through a filter_plugin (*format_dm.py*) that creates a per device_role (border or leaf) data-model that includes the L2VNI and L3VNI numbers.
-These values of these are determined based on the base values that are incremneted on a per-tenant basis.\
+These values are derived from base settings which are incremneted on a per-tenant basis.\
 These starting values and increments can be changed in the advanced section of the *services_tenant.yml* variable file.

 - bse_vni:
   - tnt_vlan: 3001              *Starting VLAN number for transit L3VNI*
   - l3vni: 3001                   *Starting VNI number for transit L3VNI*
   - l2vni: 10000                 *Start L2VNI and the range to add to each tenants vlan*
 - vni_incre:
   - tnt_vlan: 1                   *Value by which to increase transit L3VNI VLAN number for each tenant*
   - l3vni: 1                        *Value by which to increase transit L3VNI VNI number for each tenant*
-  - l2vni: 10000              *SValue by which to increase the L2VNI range used (range + vlan) for each tenant*
+  - l2vni: 10000              *Value by which to increase the L2VNI range used (range + vlan) for each tenant*

 ## Input validation
 Rather than validating any configuration on devices it validate the details entered in the variable files are correct .The idea of this pre-validation is to ensure the values in the variable files have are in the correct format, have no typos and conform to the rules of the playbook.
 Catching these errors early allows the playbook to failfast before device connection.\